hariadivicky/nano/README.md

 ## Nano Middlewares

-Nano has shipped with some default middleware like cors and recovery middleware.
+Nano has shipped with some default middleware like cors, gzip compressor, and recovery middleware.

 ### Recovery Middleware

-Recovery middleware is functions to recover server when panic was fired.
+Recovery middleware recovers server from panic.

 ```go
 func main() {